ibmecod/javaplays-struts-helloworld/README.md

-# Java Plays Struts Hello World
+# Struts Hello World Web Starter

 ## To Use